-A decade ago, the lack of a government database tracking foreclosures left policymakers reliant on data from the private actors that caused or exacerbated the crisis—like the Mortgage Bankers Association, a front group for the mortgage industry that heavily against state regulations; or the real estate information firm RealtyTrac, which stands to profit handsomely from a foreclosure crisis.
-As Sam Jewler and Chris Herwig in 2012, the lack of federal data led to wildly different estimates for the number of foreclosures.
-In Chicago, estimates for vacant properties ranged from around 5,000 (the official ) to (as reported by The Chicago Tribune) to over 100,000 (as city housing activists attested).
+A decade ago, the lack of a government database tracking foreclosures left policymakers reliant on data from the private actors that caused or exacerbated the crisis—like the Mortgage Bankers Association, a front group for the mortgage industry that lobbied heavily against state regulations; or the real estate information firm RealtyTrac, which stands to profit handsomely from a foreclosure crisis.
+As Sam Jewler and Chris Herwig documented in 2012, the lack of federal data led to wildly different estimates for the number of foreclosures.
+In Chicago, estimates for vacant properties ranged from around 5,000 (the official city count) to 18,000 (as reported by The Chicago Tribune) to over 100,000 (as city housing activists attested).

-To address this problem, in 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act the creation of a database to track homeowners who were either late on their mortgage payments or in foreclosure.
-While there is a , the database’s sample size is woefully small: a mere 5 percent of all mortgage holders.
+To address this problem, in 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act mandated the creation of a database to track homeowners who were either late on their mortgage payments or in foreclosure.
+While there is a National Mortgage Database Program, the database’s sample size is woefully small: a mere 5 percent of all mortgage holders.
 The Consumer Financial Protection Bureau makes some anonymized data about mortgage delinquencies available, but it is also based on a 5 percent sample.
 Ten years since the passage of Dodd-Frank, the robust foreclosure database the law calls for is still nowhere to be found.
 As the saying goes, “You can’t manage what you can’t measure.”